-Anger at sanitary pad poll pledge
+Anger at sanitary pad election pledge

 Both parties are also trying to outdo each other on this front.

-The Congress party began by promising free sanitary napkins to women who hold Below Poverty Line (BPL) cards and female students.
-The BJP then followed by saying all women would get free sanitary napkins.
+The Congress party began by promising free sanitary towels to women who hold Below Poverty Line (BPL) cards and female students.

+The BJP then followed by saying all women would get free sanitary pads.
 This led the Congress to also revise its manifesto.

-Despite the widespread scepticism, M Neela of the Communist party of India ( Marxist) told BBC Hindi that she was glad that political parties have at least belatedly recognised that sanitary napkins are an issue and are not "taboo" products that should be taxed.
+Despite the widespread scepticism, M Neela of the Communist Party of India (Marxist) told BBC Hindi that she was glad that political parties have at least belatedly recognised that sanitary pads are an issue and are not "taboo" products that should be taxed.

 The Karnataka polls are being bitterly contested by both parties, who are treating it as a bellwether ahead of scheduled general elections in 2019.